 Process for services: Accessible to all

-Contact: Heather Millard, coordinator, 494-0916 - Winona Area Public Schools – Early Childhood Special Education (ECSE)
+Contact: Ann Riebel W 9th Street Winona, MN - Winona Area Public Schools – Early Childhood Special Education (ECSE)

 -

-Population served: Children 3-5 years old who meet eligibility for services
+Population served: Children 3-5 years old with special needs

 Goals of services: Support/Adapt preschool experience for children 3-5 years with special needs

-Specialty: Early Childhood Special Education Teacher OT, PT, Speech, Audiology, Vision, Hearing
+Specialty: Early Childhood Development; Services available in: OT, PT, Speech, Audiology, Teacher, Vision, Hearing

 Who can refer: Anyone